Ten Qualities of A Great Criminal Defense Attorney

 If you have been arrested and charged with a criminal offense, you will need a criminal attorney.
 If you’re like most people, you want the best – the one that will keep you out of jail or get your case dismissed if possible.
 However, how do you what know makes a great criminal attorney?
-Below you’ll find some attributes that great lawyers have and why they are so important when practicing law.
+Below you’ll find some attributes that great lawyers have and why they are so important.

 #2 Experience – An experienced criminal attorney is a must.
 Some criminal attorneys do not have extensive trial experience and some have only worked on specific types of cases.
-You never want to hire a lawyer who handles more than one type of law for example, only work with a criminal defense specialist.
+You never want to hire a lawyer who handles more than one type of law.
+Only work with a criminal defense specialist.
 You want a lawyer that has an extensive trial, plea bargaining and negotiating experience if you plan to get the best possible result in your case.
 Anything less could cost you your freedom.

 #4 Time Management Skills – If your lawyer has dozens of active cases, he or she may not be able to devote as much time to your case as you need.
 One of the problems with many lawyers today is that they have too many clients and not enough time.
 You see this all the time with court-appointed attorneys.
 If a lawyer is extremely busy with quality clients, this a good sign that he or she is a successful, well-respected lawyer that receives a high volume of referrals.
 If a lawyer’s practice is based on volume rather than quality, look for someone else.